Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Don't want to take a medical exam and willing to pay a higher premium?
 You'll need to go with a company that specializes in no medical policies.

-Don’t get discouraged if you’re having trouble getting life insurance with diabetes.
-There are plenty of ways for people with diabetes to get affordable coverage.
+Don’t get discouraged if you’re having trouble getting life insurance coverage with diabetes.
+There are plenty of ways for people living with diabetes to get affordable coverage.
 You just need to know where to look and what life insurance carriers are looking for.

-Plus, applying for life insurance is a no-cost, no-commitment process.
+Plus, applying for life insurance coverage is a no-cost, no-commitment process.
 You don’t have to make a final decision until you get your final price from your life insurance company.

-We suggest shopping around for term life insurance first because they tend to have more affordable rates than other life insurance products.
+We suggest shopping around for term life insurance coverage first because they tend to have more affordable rates than other life insurance products.
 In addition, many insurers offer term policies, so if one company denies you coverage, you can always try another.

 Simplified issue life insurance is a type of no medical policy that only requires you to fill out a medical questionnaire; no health exam needed.
-While they’ll cost more than traditional term policies, you’ll likely find coverage easier to qualify through simplified issue policies
+While they’ll cost more than traditional term policies, you’ll likely find coverage easier to qualify through simplified issue policies.

 Term life insurance will give your family a safety net during the years they’ll need it the most—when you have financial obligations like a mortgage, debts and a partner and children to provide for.